What is carotid stenosis?

 What are the symptoms of carotid stenosis?

 Carotid stenosis causes transient ischemic attacks (TIAs).
 These “mini-strokes” result from a temporary disruption of blood flow into the brain.
 They cause stroke-like symptoms, but don’t result in permanent damage or loss of function.
-Carotid stenosis can also cause strokes (and people who experience TIAs are at a higher risk of stroke), so pay attention to the warning signs.
+Carotid stenosis can also cause strokes (and people who experience TIAs are at a higher risk of later developing a stroke), so pay attention to the warning signs.

-It is important to know and recognize the most common signs of a stroke and call 911 immediately if you or someone around you experience them.
+Carotid Stenosis can lead to a stroke - it is important to know and recognize the most common signs of a stroke and call 911 immediately if you or someone around you experience them.
 Symptoms of a stroke usually appear suddenly, and the sooner you get treatment, the better the outcome.
 These symptoms include:

 - Weakness, numbness or paralysis – often on one side of the body